Cork factory Tour at Novacortica – Algarve

 If you drive in Portugal, you are bound to pass a lot of cork trees.
 If you look closely at the trees, you will see that they are painted with a number.
 The number gives you the last number in what year it was harvested.
 If there is a 7, it means that it was harvested in 2017 and will be harvested again in 2026.
 The trees take up a lot of space.
 You can’t grow them in rows because they need a lot of space.

 The harvest is made in the late summer and is done by hand.
-They have tried over the years to get machines to harvest the cork but that has not worked.
-And the “harvest” part is not something to be taken easy.
-If you cut to deep into the tree, it will die.
-The people that are doing the harvest are older men.
+They have tried over the years to get machines to harvest the cork, but that has not worked.
+And the “harvest” part is not something to be taken lightly.
+If you cut too deep into the tree, it will die.
+The people who are doing the harvest are older men.
 They make a lot of money (up to 150 euros per day).
-This is something that is passed down from father to son and the industry is a bit worried that it is a dying work of art.
+This is something that is passed down from father to son, and the industry is a bit worried that it is a dying work of art.
 Let’s hope that they make it trendy again!

 Factories are working together to make the corks